gilmourltd/product/Product Requirements/Locksmith 2/Pseudocode.md

 	- }
 	- IF Console Host NOT Windows Terminal: recommend Windows Terminal
 	- WHEN Modules NOT installed: offer to install missing modules
-		- IF PSSQLite refused: Fail
+		- TODO IF PSSQLite refused: Fail
 		- IF PwshCertutil refused: Fail
 		- IF PwshSpectreConsole refused: Fail and recommend Headless Version
 		- IF PSWriteHTML refused: Warn no HTML/PDF/Excel/CSV Output